Wilhelm Furtwängler: Influence

 Furtwängler's performances of Beethoven, Wagner, Bruckner, and Brahms remain important reference points today, as do his interpretations of other works such as Haydn's 88th Symphony, Schubert's Ninth Symphony, and Schumann's Fourth Symphony.
-He was also a champion of modern music, notably the works of Paul Hindemith and Arnold Schoenberg and conducted the World premiere of Sergei Prokofiev's Fifth Piano Concerto (with the composer at the piano) on 31 October 1932 as well as performances of Béla Bartók's Concerto for Orchestra.
+He was also a champion of modern music, notably the works of Paul Hindemith and Arnold Schoenberg and conducted the world premiere of Sergei Prokofiev's Fifth Piano Concerto (with the composer at the piano) on 31 October 1932 as well as the world premiere performances of Béla Bartók's Piano Concerto No. 1 in July 1927 at the ISCM Festival in Frankfurt (again with the composer at the piano).

 The musicians who have expressed the highest opinion about Furtwängler are some of the most prominent ones of the 20th century such as Arnold Schoenberg, Paul Hindemith, or Arthur Honegger.
 (Note: About Furtwängler's second symphony, Honneger wrote: "the man who can write a score so rich as this is not to be argued about.
 He is of the race of great musicians".
 CD Wilhelm Furtwängler The Legend, 9 08119 2, EMI, 2011, p.
 7.)
 Soloists such as Dietrich Fischer-Dieskau, Yehudi Menuhin Pablo Casals, Kirsten Flagstad, Claudio Arrau and Elisabeth Schwarzkopf who have played music with almost all the major conductors of the 20th century have clearly declared upon several occasions that, for them, Furtwängler was the most important one.
 For instance, Fischer-Dieskau said:

 "For me, Wilhelm Furtwängler was the greatest conductor I have ever met.
 His art of conducting was the realization of a spiritual and intellectual conception.
 He was no 'time-beater'; his technique, often so much discussed and criticized, served solely to bring out the metaphysical aspect of the music.
 When he conducted, it was as if the work were being created anew, in a process of spiritual and intellectual revelation."

 John Ardoin has reported the following discussion he has had with Maria Callas in August 1968 after having listened to Beethoven's Eighth Symphony with the Cleveland Orchestra conducted by George Szell: